brookslybrand/xstate-react-workshop/README.md

 # React Finland Statecharts Workshop

+This project was forked from [David's workshop repo](https://github.com/davidkpiano/xstate-react-workshop) in my attempt to practice developing UIs with statecharts.
+My approach is following the commits in the `answers` branch, trying to implement the features without straightup copying the code as I'm looking at it.
+We'll see how this goes!

 Statecharts are a powerful, well-established formalism that describe even the most complex application behavior and logic in a visual, hierarchical, and deterministic way.
 In this workshop you will learn about finite state machines and statecharts, and apply them to real-life React applications in ways that will increase productivity and eliminate entire classes of possible bugs from your code.
 You will also learn how to:

 - Refactor React applications of any size to use statecharts, piece by piece